 Like castles from fairy tale classics, Simena has links to pirates and knights.
 (It is believed that the castle was built by the Knights of Rhodes to protect the area from piracy.)

-Arkadaslik Yachting's Blue Voyage cruises to the Kekova often include an overnight stop at Simena, allowing guests to appreciate the beauty of the castle by day and night!
+Arkadaslik Yachting's Blue Cruises along the Lycian Coast to the Kekova region often include an overnight stop at Simena, allowing guests to appreciate the beauty of the castle by day and night!
 Guests can explore the village and surrounding area, visit the castle ruins (a nominal admission required), or enjoy some of the best home-made ice cream on the Turquoise coast while visiting Castle Village.